You may have thought you had left the bullies in the school playground but, unfortunately, they grew up and entered the workforce too.

 - Blame projection – Constantly shifting blame and then using people as scapegoats is something that should not happen.
 Instead, those guilty of errors need to take responsibility.

 - Seduction – When someone uses their authority in order to seduce an employee, it is a problem.
 Usually, this involves excessive use of compliments and flattery.
-The purpose is often to get others to trust, lower defenses, and be susceptible to highly manipulative behavior in the future.
+The purpose is often to get others to trust, lower defences, and be susceptible to highly manipulative behaviour in the future.

 - Making employees feel useless – Another really subtle sign of workplace bullying is when the employee is made to feel underused, is not delegated over others, or there is no communication about progress or work.
-Basically, the behavior is all about giving the employee completely unfavorable responsibilities and duties.
+Basically, the behaviour is all about giving the employee completely unfavourable responsibilities and duties.

 Being a victim of workplace bullying is not something to take lightly.
 Never believe anyone that tells you actions like the ones presented above is normal in any company.